Axiom Works

 The Day the System Started Building Itself

 420 knowledge entries.
 107 architectural rules.
-11 expert agents with names.
-A Nemotron Nano quality gate that catches my own mistakes.
+12 AI agents with names.
+A local LLM quality gate that catches my own mistakes.
 And for the first time, I watched code go from idea to merged to main without a human touching it.

 Read more ↓